GeminiDRSoftware/DRAGONS/geminidr/doc/usermanuals/primitives/primitive_biasCorrect.rst

 Algorithm
 ---------
-This primitive subtracts the processed bias signal from the input observations.
+This primitive subtracts a processed bias signal from the input observations.
-The variance and mask planes will be updated accordingly, if they are present in the inputs.
+The variance and data quality mask will be updated accordingly, if they are present in the inputs.

 Issues and Limitations
 ----------------------